 5.1.1 Description

 With the introduction of support for Subscriber-aware Northbound API access in 3GPP Rel-18 a number of requirements were added at stage 1, one of which was motivated by the desire for a UE to be able to control whether or not to provide information considered private to a 3rd party entity.
 Specifically, the requirement is that the 5G system shall be able to allow the UE to provide/revoke consent for information (e.g., location, presence) to be shared with the third-party.
 At stage 2 the CAPIF-8 reference point was introduced to CAPIF where the aspect of consent was highlighted through the statement that the resource owner communicates with the authorization function in the CAPIF core function to manage resource owner consent, with such communication being expected to be performed over CAPIF-8.
 However, the mechanism for managing such consent was not specified with the functionalities over CAPIF-8 being is FFS and out of scope of the Rel-18 of the specification.

+Further, user consent may also be required during group communication to access the information related to the members of the group.
+For example, the VAL server requesting to create a dynamic platooning group requires to access the location of the members joining the group.

 5.1.2 Open issues